 Clients regularly seek Ken's counsel for securing, protecting, transferring, licensing, and enhancing the value of their intellectual property.
 In addition, he is frequently called upon to render patentability, validity, and infringement opinions, and he has conducted intellectual property audits.

 Domestic and foreign clients, industry groups, scientific organizations, universities, and government agencies have invited Ken to lecture on a variety of intellectual property and business strategy topics.
 In addition, he was an instructor in the Patent Resources Group Advanced Application and Amendment Writing Workshop.
 Ken is regularly quoted by business and legal publications on patent litigation developments, as well as by chemical trade journals on chemical patent practice.
+He currently serves on the Advisory Board for the American Chemical Society's Chemical & Engineering News.

 Represented U.S. aircraft manufacturer in successfully upholding non-infringement of patent for solid imaging process for alloying two components.